philihp/eighteen54/README.md

 I'm writing this in stock Ruby on Rails 5, becuase how can you write a train game in anything other than Rails?

+## Getting Started

+Perhaps the best way to run this locally is with [Pow](http://pow.cx).
+It's stock Rails 5, batteries included, so just `rake db:migrate` and everything should run out of the box.

 ## Contributing

 If you're interested, please just contact me.
 I'd love some help.
 If the last commit is over a month old,